A Look At When Kids Need Emergency Dentistry

 When you arrive, feel free to let your little one bring in a special stuffed animal, pillow, or blanket to help him or her feel at ease.
 We will examine the smile and create a personalized treatment plan.
 Often, we can address minor damage in only one visit!

 Do You Have Questions About Dental Emergencies?

 Our team wants to help repair smiles and ease your kid’s discomfort as soon as possible.
-To learn more about our approach to common emergency situations, schedule an appointment by calling Pediatric Dental Care at Casa Linda in Dallas, TX today at 214-321-4880.
+To learn more about our approach to common emergency situations, by calling Pediatric Dental Care at Casa Linda in Dallas, TX today at 214-321-4880.
 We proudly serve patients who live around Casa Linda and all surrounding Dallas communities.